 How organisation scope works

-Understand how Global and local organisations can be structured, and when to split by country, region, or venue in OmniLab.
+See how Global and local organisations fit together, and when to split by country, region, or venue.

 Use Global for governance